NorwegianRefugeeCouncil/core-uganda-pilot/docs/getting_started.md

       - trust anchors
       - select certs/ca.crt
       - trust for identifying websites
+  	- Do the same sort of think in firefox if you use that
 - Start docker resources `make up`
 - Migrate the database `make migrate`
 - Create initial configuration `make bootstrap`